 Indulge in a moist cream cheese coffee cake topped with a heavenly streusel made with the zesty essence of lemon and the rich nuttiness of almonds.
-This irresistible coffee cake is an ideal accompaniment to leisurely mornings or as a sweet ending to brunch.
+This irresistible coffee cake is an ideal treat for a leisurely morning or as a sweet ending to brunch.
 Made in a bundt pan for a beautiful presentation.

 This cream cheese coffee cake recipe is absolutely heavenly.
 Moist, decadent cake surrounds a sweet and creamy layer of cream cheese.
 It’s topped with sugared sliced almonds flavored with lemon zest for the perfect mix of soft and crunchy.

-Even with the extra step of adding the cheesecake layer, it comes together quickly and you’ll find that it’s worth it.
-It tastes even better than it looks, making this an excellent choice for a brunch spread, great for serving guests, or simply enjoying by yourself with a cup of coffee for an afternoon treat.
+Even with the extra step of adding the cheesecake layer, it comes together quickly.
+It tastes even better than it looks, making this an excellent choice for a brunch spread, great for serving guests, or simply enjoying with a cup of coffee for an afternoon treat.
 It has a completely different flavor profile from a traditional brown sugar streusel coffee cake.

 Cheesecake layers are always a big hit whether swirled in cream cheese banana bread or as a layer mixed with strawberries in a strawberry cream cheese coffee cake.
 So it’s no surprise that adding a layer to this sourcream cake would make it so moist.